-The plans for northern education lacked the essential ingredients of its southern counterparts: a reliable local funding base, equal opportunity for all students to attend schools, adequately prepared teachers, and elected school boards made up of local residents who could speak to the unique needs of their communities.8 As a result, Inuit were expected to make do with inexperienced teachers, books and subjects of no relevance to their lives, shoddy school buildings, and almost no opportunities to make changes to programs.
+All these plans for northern education lacked the essential ingredients of its southern counterparts: a reliable local funding base, equal opportunity for all students to attend schools, adequately prepared teachers, and elected school boards made up of local residents who could speak to the unique needs of their communities.
+As a result, Inuit were expected to make do with inexperienced teachers, books and subjects of no relevance to their lives, shoddy school buildings, and lack of opportunities to make changes to programs.

-The key factors in ensuring that schools supported the government's acculturation objectives were the teaching of English; the schools' role in enticing families to live in settlements; and curricula that ignored Inuit realities, culture, and expectations.
-A legacy of this system was distancing Inuit children from their culture, language, and environment.
-Removing children from family settings at critical moments in their development had detrimental effects.

-Schooling rarely gave Inuit the skills and knowledge they needed to fully participate in the economic changes that were planned for their communities, while simultaneously negating their Inuit identities and damaging their sense of self-worth.
-For some people, however, learning to read and write English was useful for gaining positions with the federal or territorial governments or in the private sector.
+The key factors in ensuring that schools supported acculturation objectives were the teaching of English; the schools' role in enticing families to live in settlements; and the content of curricula that ignored Inuit realities, culture, and expectations.
+A lasting legacy of this system, over three or four generations, has been the distancing of Inuit children from their culture, language, and land, and the removal of children from family settings at critical moments in their development.
+Schooling rarely gave people the skills and knowledge they needed to fully participate in the economic changes that were planned for their communities, while simultaneously negating their Inuit identities and damaging their sense of self-worth.
+For some people, learning to read and write English and to "think like white men" gave them skills and knowledge to gain positions with the federal or territorial governments or in the private sector.

-This report examines the history and impact of schooling from the perspectives of Inuit students and parents, as well as Qallunaat administrators.
-The evidence comes from archival records and published sources, as well as oral histories and memoirs.
-Former students and parents testified directly to the Qikiqtani Truth Commission (QTC) and the Qikiqtani Inuit Association (QIA) about the impacts of the government's education programs on their lives, and on their children and parents' lives.
+This chapter examines the history and impact of schooling from the perspectives of Inuit students and parents, as well as Qallunaat administrators.
+The evidence comes from archival records, from oral histories and memoirs given by parents, teachers, and former students, and from books and articles.
+Former students and parents testified directly to the Qikiqtani Truth Commission (QTC) and the Qikiqtani Inuit Association (QIA) on the impacts of the government's education programs on their lives, and on their children and parents' lives.
 Their words are quoted often in this chapter.

-The following list of terms helps clarify the types of programs that are discussed in this report.
+The following list of terms helps clarify the types of programs that are discussed in this chapter.